muhammed2020osman/ChatSphere/replit.md

   - Created all CRUD endpoints for channels, messages, and direct messages
   - **Security fixes applied**:
     - Channel membership verification for all channel operations
-    - Private channel access control (cannot join without invite)
+    - Private channel access control (cannot join without invite - returns 403)
+    - Session-based WebSocket authentication (prevents impersonation)
     - WebSocket channel subscriptions (broadcasts only to authorized members)
-    - Search results filtered by accessible channels
+    - Search results filtered by accessible channels (using inArray for proper SQL)
     - Private channel metadata protected from unauthorized disclosure
+    - Fixed SQL array handling to use Drizzle's inArray() instead of raw ANY()

 ## Project Architecture